-The Medical Staff of Connecticut Valley Hospital shall review its Rules and Regulations at least biannually, and shall review and/or modify them whenever the results of Performance Improvement activities or changes in the accepted standards of care suggest such a need.
-Any member of the Medical Staff may propose a review of the Rules and Regulations during a regular Medical Staff meeting or by a written request to the Executive Committee of the Medical Staff.
-Amendments to the Rules and Regulations shall be accomplished by means of a majority vote at the Executive Committee of the Medical Staff.
+The Medical Staff of Connecticut Valley Hospital (CVH) shall review its Rules and Regulations at least biannually, and shall review and/or modify them whenever the results of Performance Improvement activities or changes in the accepted standards of care suggest such a need.
+Any member of the Medical Staff may propose a review of the Rules and Regulations during a regular Medical Staff meeting or by a written request of the Executive Committee of the Medical Staff and subsequent approval by the Governing Body.
+Amendments to the Rules and Regulations shall be accomplished by means of a majority vote at the Executive Committee of the Medical Staff meeting with subsequent approval by the Governing Body